BHenriques16/oms_agent/README.md

-# Horus AI - Multi-Agent System
+# OMS AI - Multi-Agent System

 Horus is a multi-agent AI ecosystem built with **CrewAI** designed for the extraction, analysis of specifich fields, statistical counting and criminal data.